sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/interactive_shell.rst

 The session is the sequence of input and output from when you start Sage until you quit.
 Sage logs all Sage input, via IPython.
-In fact, if you're using the interactive shell (not the notebook interface), then at any point you may type ``%hist`` to get a listing of all input lines typed so far.
+In fact, if you're using the interactive shell (not the notebook interface), then at any point you may type ``%history`` (or ``%hist``) to get a listing of all input lines typed so far.
 You can type ``?`` at the Sage prompt to find out more about IPython, e.g., "IPython offers numbered prompts ... with input and output caching.
 All input is saved and can be retrieved as variables (besides the usual arrow key recall).
 The following GLOBAL variables always exist (so don't overwrite them!)":

 ::